randunel/node-srcds-rcon/README.md

 The current version `2.x` requires node.js version 4.x or newer.
 For older node.js versions including 0.8, install srcds-rcon `1.1.7`.
 All development uses node.js 5.x.

+## Testing

+Install dev dependencies (`npm install` does that by default).
+Set up a csgo server and bind it to `127.0.0.1:27015`, run it with `-usercon` and `rcon_password test`.
+Then run `make test`.

+Alternatively, set up a different server and edit `test/integration.test.js` `getIntegrationAuth` to return login details to the desired test server.

 ## Usage

 #### First establish connection